oskarnesheim/WebDev_project1/README.md

 # Testing

 Ensuring the quality and reliability of WeatherSearcher is a top priority.
-To achieve this, we have adopted a thorough testing approach that encompasses several vital aspects of our application, which include component testing, snapshot testing, and the strategic use of mock API calls.
+To achieve this, we have adopted a thorough testing approach that encompasses several vital aspects of our application, which include component testing with mock API calls and snapshot testing.

+## Component Testing

+Here we test that the components render correctly and that the data is displayed as expected.
+We for example test that the search functionality works, loading of a city, forecast for a city and navbar.

+## Snapshot testing

+The snapshot tests check that the code for a component is the same as the last time the snapshot was taken.
+This is useful for detecting unexpected changes in the codebase.

+## Devices and Browsers

 In addition to standard testing, we've also paid special attention to responsiveness by conducting tests on a range of devices, including: